 Proving the testator and one witness’s handwriting may prove difficult, especially when the name of the witnesses on the will cannot be read.
 However, proponents of a will still have one additional way in which the will can be admitted for probate.
 A New York court may make an exception for a will if it satisfies all the elements of an ancient document.
 The Ancient Document Rule requires that the will must have been executed at least 20 or 30 years ago (depending on the jurisdiction within New York), have been found in a “natural place of custody” and be unsuspicious in appearance.
 Richmond County follows the Federal Rules of Evidence timeline for ancient documents and requires the will to be at least 20 years old; whereas Queens requires the document to be at least 30 years old.
 Courts in New York have held that a safe within a testator’s home is considered a natural place of custody for a will.
 Further, the unsuspicious in appearance requirement considers not only that the will looks to have been executed in an unsuspicious way, but by the context of what is written in the will itself.

-If you need or someone you know needs assistance with probating a will, please contact one of our trusted attorneys.
+If you need or someone you know needs assistance with probating a will, please contact one of our trust and estate attorneys.